Musical Chairs (1975 game show)

-Musical Chairs aired at 4:00 PM (3:00 Central Time), replacing Tattletales, which had moved to the morning, against NBC's Somerset and ABC's The Money Maze (and later You Don't Say!); it was not successful in the ratings against that competition.
+Musical Chairs aired at 4:00 PM Eastern Time (3:00 PM Central Time), replacing Tattletales, which had moved to the morning, against NBC's Somerset and ABC's The Money Maze (and later You Don't Say!); it was not successful in the ratings against that competition.
 Give-n-Take replaced Chairs the following Monday for 4 weeks before Tattletales moved back to 4:00 PM.